 Pets can help kids create and stick to a routine.

 Think of all the ups and downs that come with military life.
-So many of these events cause disruption in a child’s routine – the leaving of a parent, the return of a parent, a move, friends moving, etc. When things are up in the air, having a pet to care for can help solidify as much of a routine as possible.
-Pets need to be fed, exercised, walked and bathed on a regular basis.
+So many of these events disrupt a child’s routine – the leaving of a parent, the return of a parent, a move, friends moving, etc. When things are up in the air, having a pet to care for can help solidify as much of a routine as possible.
+Pets need to be fed, exercised, walked and bathed regularly.
 When other things are unpredictable, routine pet care can serve as a constant for children.

 Pets for military kids don’t have to be dogs!
-Cats, bunnies, hamsters, fish, birds and even reptiles are all pet options that provide many of the same benefits to children.
+Cats, bunnies, hamsters, fish, birds and even reptiles are all pet options that provide many of the same benefits to children. petvblog.com’s post here shows that even pets like parrots can be really wonderful, gentle companions for both children and the family as a whole.
+If you’re thinking of getting a pet hamster it might also be useful to know that they can can eat apples.
 Finding a pet your child (and family) connects with and has time for is the most important thing.
 If you’re considering getting a pet for your military child, make sure you have the time and energy necessary to give that animal the best life possible.
 A pet should never be an impulse buy!